-Note: On Windows, nyprof requires Visual Studio installation (2010 or later) and compilergenerated .PDB (program database) files to resolve symbol information.
+Note: On Windows, nvprof requires Visual Studio installation (2010 or later) and compiler-generated .PDB (program database) files to resolve symbol information.
 When building your application, ensure that .PDB files are created and placed next to the profiled executable and libraries.

-CPU Sampling Limitations 3.5.1.
+7.5.1.
+CPU Sampling Limitations